pcm720/nhddl/README.md

 NHDDL is a Neutrino launcher that scans MMCE or _FAT/exFAT-formatted_ BDM devices for ISO files, lists them and boots selected ISO via Neutrino.

-It displays visual Game ID to trigger per-game settings on the Pixel FX line of products and writes to memory card history file before launching the title, triggering per-title memory cards on SD2PSX and MemCard PRO2.
+It displays visual Game ID to trigger per-title settings on the Pixel FX line of products and triggers per-title memory cards on SD2PSX and MemCard PRO2.

 Note that this not an attempt at making a Neutrino-based Open PS2 Loader replacement.
-Since it only launches Neutrino, GSM, PADEMU, IGR, IGS, cheats and other stuff is _out-of-scope_ of this launcher unless it's impelemented in Neutrino.
+Since NHDDL only launches Neutrino, GSM, PADEMU, IGR, IGS, cheats and other features supported by OPL is _out-of-scope_ unless they are implemented in Neutrino.

 ## Usage